 Editor’s Note: The following text is a verbatim transcription of an article featuring stories by Captain William O. Benson (1911-1986).
 Beginning in 1971, Benson, a retired tugboat captain, reminisced about his 40 years on the Hudson River in a regular column for the Kingston (NY) Freeman’s Sunday Tempo magazine.
-Captain Benson's articles were compiled and transcribed by HRMM volunteers Carl and Joan Mayer.
+Captain Benson's articles were compiled and transcribed by HRMM volunteer Carl Mayer.
 See more of Captain Benson’s articles here.
 This article was originally published May 6, 1973.

 For many decades in years past, one of the true harbingers of spring locally was the annual run of shad in the Hudson River.
 The shad fishermen would lay their nets and, to many residents, the first shad was a happy event.

 Generally, the relations between boatmen and the shad fishermen were amicable.
 The shad nets wound frequently drift across the channel and the boatmen would do their best to avoid them.
 On occasion, however, due to conditions of tide and wind - the boatmen would have no recourse but to run over the nets.
 Then, the relationship would be somewhat strained.
 At times the results were not without a touch of humor and, at other times, a bit bizarre.